 This system is designated to replace stock dynamo/alternator & ignition systems in vintage and classic motorcycles whose engine characteristics have not been modified aftermarket.
 This system is not a tuning system and it will not bring significant increases in engine output.
 It does however significantly enhance roadworthiness and comfort by offering better lighting, better function of side indicators and horn and, compared with the aging stock systems, increased reliability.
 As our system does not tamper with engine characteristics it does not increase emission of gaseous pollutants and noise.
 In most cases emission of pollutants should even be reduced due to better combustion.
-If used as designated the system therefore will not normally infringe the existing legal status of the motorcycle (this statement is valid for Germany, for other countries, please check locally against your road licensing regulations).
+If used as designated the system therefore will not normally infringe the existing legal status of the motorcycle.
+(Please check your local legal regulations!)
 This system is not suitable for use in competition events.
-If used other than the designated way, warranty will be voided and it might well be that you do not obtain the desired results or, worst you loose legal roadworthiness.
+If used other than the designated way, your warranty will be voided and it might well be that you do not obtain the desired results or, worst you loose legal roadworthiness.